Sahbahh/NeuroVision/README.md

 ## Video/demo/GIF
 Record a short video (1:40 - 2 minutes maximum) or gif or a simple screen recording or even using PowerPoint with audio or with text, showcasing your work.

+Our video can be found on YouTube using the following URL:

 ## Table of Contents
 1. [Demo](#demo)